longzheng/open-dynamic-export/README.md

 ### Configuration

 The server uses a configuration JSON to configure how it works.
+All "limits" are restrictive, that is a combination of multiple limits will evaluate all limits and enforce the most prohibitive for each control (e.g. export = less export, generation = less generation, connection = de-energize) at any one time.

 #### SunSpec